wangl-cc/wangl-cc.github.io/README.md

 ## Main differences

 * Change some layouts.
 See the link of this website.
+* Change some options.
+See `_config.yaml` file.
 * Support LaTeX in markdown by MathJax, which is not enable by default.
   Add `mathjax: true` to page option to enable.
+* Pin posts at home.
+Add `pin: true` to page option to pin a post.
+* Set license of page.
+Add `license: <your license>` in `_config.yaml` for all pages, or in page option for the given page.
 * Automatically switch mode between light and dark by a media query.
-* Change some options.
-See `_config.yaml` file.